 Being pregnant raises lots of questions – especially for first time mums.
 You may be wondering what the early signs of pregnancy are, which vitamins you need to take, or if you'll have any cravings.
 These questions are perfectly normal – especially when your body is going through so many changes.
 Hopefully, our top 10 pregnancy FAQs below will answer some of your questions!

 To find out if you're pregnant, you can do a pregnancy test from the first day you miss your period.
-Home pregnancy tests are very reliable, but you'll still want to get in touch with your GP to be sure, and to start your antenatal care.
+Home pregnancy tests are very reliable, but see your GP to be sure and also to start your antenatal care.

-Many women still feel fine at four weeks, but others may notice sore breasts, fatigue, frequent urination, and nausea.
+Many women still feel fine at 4 weeks, but others may notice sore breasts, fatigue, frequent urination, and nausea (feeling sick).

-Sometimes women who are pregnant have some very light bleeding, called "spotting", at the time when their period would be due.
+Sometimes pregnant women have some very light bleeding, called "spotting", at the time when their period would be due.
 This is also known as implantation bleeding, which is when the foetus plants itself into the wall of your womb.
 Spotting is completely normal and does not need any medical treatment.

 Every woman is different and not all women will notice all these symptoms.